MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/change-the-phone-numbers-on-your-audio-conferencing-bridge.md

 ## <a name="about-windows-powershell"></a>Informationen zu Windows PowerShell

-Mit Windows PowerShell können Sie Benutzer und deren Berechtigungen verwalten.
-Windows PowerShell können Sie das Verwalten von Office 365 und Skype für Business Online verwenden eine zentrale Verwaltung, die Ihrer täglichen Arbeit vereinfachen können, insbesondere dann, wenn Sie mehrere Aufgaben zu tun haben.
-Siehe folgende Themen, um Windows PowerShell zu verwenden:
+With Windows PowerShell you can manage users and what they are or are not allowed to do.
+Windows PowerShell  can help you manage Office 365 and Skype for Business Online using a single point of administration that can simplify your daily work, especially when you've got multiple tasks to do.
+To get started with Windows PowerShell, see these topics:

   - [Einführung in Windows PowerShell und Skype for Business Online](https://go.microsoft.com/fwlink/?LinkId=525039)